 Student Admissions Representative

-Julia successfully defended the independent directors publically traded real estate investment trust in a securities class action concerning the company’s public disclosures.
+Successfully defended the independent directors publicly traded real estate investment trust in a securities class action concerning the company’s public disclosures.

 PROFESSIONAL & COMMUNITY ACTIVITIES